 - Average Boarding: $17,004

-Utilizing more than 10 labs on campus, the computer science department conducts research in the fields of AI, human-computer interaction, programming languages, scientific computing, security and privacy, and visual computing.
+Using over 10 labs on campus, the computer science department conducts research in various fields such as, AI, Human-computer interaction, Programming languages, Scientific computing, Security and privacy, Visual computing.

 The university also plays a key role in the areas of quantum computing, urban studies, and fintech.

 It offers graduate and undergraduate degrees in computer science, computer engineering, and data science.
 Owing to tie-ups with tech giants, startups, and labs, the University of Michigan makes major contributions to research and education in the field of computer science.

 Through education, research, entrepreneurship, and collaboration, the Computer Science and Engineering College at Michigan aims to make major contributions in the field of data science.